Does Fabric Softener Cause Acne?

 The Essential Information

-Fabric softeners are products used after laundry is washed to make laundry softer and reduce static cling, wrinkling, and drying time.
+Fabric softeners are products used after laundry is washed to make clothing feel softer and reduce static cling, wrinkling, and drying time.

 Some people are concerned that the fabric softener that is left on clothing will come into contact with the skin, particularly the skin on the body, and lead to clogged pores and breakouts.
-However, we just don't have enough science yet to say for certain whether it does or does not.
-No studies have been performed on specific fabric softener chemicals, and because fabric softener manufacturers are not required to include a full ingredient list on the package, it is difficult to determine whether any of the other ingredients could be problematic.
+However, no studies have been performed on specific fabric softener chemicals, and because fabric softener manufacturers are not required to include a full ingredient list on the package, it is difficult to determine whether any of the other ingredients could be problematic.

 Fragrances: Fragrances can cause skin irritation in about 5% of people, and people with acne already have irritated skin.
 Could the strong fragrances in fabric softener add to this irritation?
 It could be a possibility.